Project Management

 Viewing team members

-Open the project drawer to see the full list of assigned team members in the team section.
-Each member is shown with their name and role, making it easy to identify who is responsible for what.
+Open the project drawer to see the full list of assigned team members in the team section, making it easy to identify who is connected to the work.

 Tip: Keep team assignments up to date as projects progress.
-Removing employees who have finished their contribution and adding new ones gives you an accurate real-time picture of resource allocation.
+Removing employees who have finished their contribution and adding new ones keeps the project drawer useful for the next person who opens it.

 Tracking Project Progress

-Belvak gives you several ways to monitor how a project is progressing, from financial collection to day-to-day activity.
+Belvak gives you several ways to monitor how a project is progressing, from billing status to day-to-day notes.
 Here is how to use each one.

-- Collected: The sum of all payments recorded against invoices for this project.
+• Paid: The sum of payments recorded against those invoices.

 Invoice tracking